Terms of Office on the County Team generally last about 3 years.

 Andrew looks after the day-to-day finances for the county and manages the county bank account, savings & investments.

-Rose works with the county trainers and GO coordinators to plan and organise the trainings for adult members in the county.
+Sarah works with the county trainers and GO coordinators to plan and organise the trainings for adult members in the county.
 Trainings usually take place in an evening or on a Saturday.

 Every 18 months or so we have a County Training Day and a County Training Weekend.
 All volunteers are welcome to attend these events.
 The training team are always looking for new ideas for training and new venues to deliver them in so if you can help please get in touch.

-We are always looking for new trainers to deliver our sessions to leaders so if you are interested in becoming a trainer then speak to Rose – no teaching or training experience is required.
+We are always looking for new trainers to deliver our sessions to leaders so if you are interested in becoming a trainer then speak to Sarah – no teaching or training experience is required.

 Margaret knows all there is to know about the GO membership system.
 Margaret can update qualifications, close units, run reports, transfer roles, correct (most) mistakes and much much more.

 She is in regular contact with region and HQ about changes to the system and how to get the most out of it.

 Helen works from the region office in Preston and provides the county with 8 hours of administrative time a week.
 Helen is the one who sends out the county e-newsletter and other important information.
 Her support to the county is invaluable.

 You can contact her by phone or email during office hours and she will do her best to answer all the questions asked of her.

 Nicki is the main point of contact for Ranger leaders in the county with questions about the Ranger section.